daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 ![](/resources_pages/imgs/jupyter_lab_r_kernel2.png)

+> **Note:** It might take a long time to open JupyterLab
+> when there is an R kernel notebook open
+> since the previous session.
+> Be patient and wait several seconds for JupyterLab to start the R kernel.

 To improve the experience of using R in JupyterLab, we will add keyboard shortcuts for inserting the common R operators `<-` and `|>`.
 Go to `Settings -> Advanced Settings Editor -> Keyboard Shortcuts`